koi151/koi151/README.md

 # 👋 Hi, I'm Khoi Nguyen

 I'm a final-year Computer Science student at Can Tho University.
-I am passionate about Java backend development, web technologies, and learning new tools and frameworks to enhance my skills.
+I'm passionate about Java backend development, web technologies, and learning new tools and frameworks to enhance my skills.

 ## 📫 Contact me at [koi151tech@gmail.com](mailto:koi151tech@gmail.com)